chauhanvikas/SitecoreDiscoverSearch/README.md

 | --- | --- | --- |
 | **SearchReflektion** func in **ReflecktionService** class  | **listProducts** function of **ProductFilterService**** class | To retrieve the products from Discover, the SearchReflektion method is implemented in the RefletionService class.
 The "listProducts" function of the ProductFilterService class calls this function. |

-## Use Case 2 : Gather user behavior, action, and event data, then push it to Discover for AI-based product recommendation.roducts
+## Use Case 2 : Gather user behavior, action, and event data, then push it to Discover for AI-based product recommendation.

 - Products viewed by User push to Discover